-Science is a dynamic, collaborative, and creative human endeavor arising from our desire to make sense of our world through exploring the un-known, investigating universal mysteries, making predictions, and solving problems.
-Science provides a way of answering interesting and important questions about the biological, physical, and technological world, and provides a reliable basis for action in our personal, social, and economic lives.
+Science provides an empirical way of answering interesting and important questions about the biological, physical and technological world.
+Science is a dynamic, collaborative and creative human endeavour arising from our desire to make sense of our world by exploring the unknown, investigating universal mysteries, making predictions and solving problems.
+Science knowledge is contestable and is revised, refined and extended as new evidence arises.